mliza/HAOT/paper/paper.md

 - Constants
 - Conversions

-Each module can be imported independently.
-The [documentation](https://haot.readthedocs.io/en/latest/) explains the functions in each module as well as their usage.
-Docstrings are include, so the function prototypes and usage can also be accessible in an interactive Python session.
-Results from these algorithms were compared with the literature, and a unit test was developed, which is located under the unit_test directory.
+Each module can be imported independently, allowing for flexible usage depending on the specific computational needs.
+The [documentation](https://haot.readthedocs.io/en/latest/) provides detailed explanations of the functions within each module, along with their proper usage.
+Additionally, docstrings are included, making function prototypes and usage accessible within an interactive Python session through built-in help functions.

-This section highlights some of the capabilities of the package but not all of them.
-For instance, the package can calculate various compressible flow properties, such as isentropic, normal shock, and oblique shock relations.
-Please refer to the [documentation](https://haot.readthedocs.io/en/latest) for a complete list of available functions.
+To ensure accuracy and reliability, results obtained from these algorithms have been validated against published literature.
+A comprehensive suite of unit tests has been developed to detect potential issues and maintain code integrity.

 # Results

+This section highlights some of the package’s capabilities but does not encompass all of them.
+For example `HAOT` can compute various compressible flow properties, including including isentropic flow, normal shock relations, and oblique shock relations.
+For a complete list of available functions and their descriptions, please refer to the [documentation](https://haot.readthedocs.io/en/latest).

-Equation \ref{eq:indexAtmosphere} was introduced by [@Smith1953], and it provides an approximation for the index of refraction as a function of atmospheric altitude.
+Equation \ref{eq:indexAtmosphere}, introduced by [@Smith1953], provides an approximation for the index of refraction as a function of atmospheric altitude.

 \begin{equation}\label{eq:indexAtmosphere}
 n(h) \approx 1 + \frac{K_1}{T(h)} \left( p(h) + K_2\frac{e(h)}{T(h)} \right)
 \end{equation}

-Where: $K_1$ and $K_2$ are constants, $T(h)$ is the temperature as a function of altitude, $p(h)$ is pressure as a function of altitude, and $e(h)$ is the partial pressure of water vapor.
+Where: $K_1$ and $K_2$ are empirically determined constants, $T(h)$ is the temperature as a function of altitude, $p(h)$ is the atmospheric pressure, and $e(h)$ is the partial pressure of water vapor.
+These constants are documented in the constants module.

-Results for Equation \ref{eq:indexAtmosphere} are provided in Figure \ref{fig:atmosphericIndexOfRefraction}.
-This approximation is a useful way of analyzing the region in which the index of refraction has the greatest impact on a seeker's performance.
-As expected, the critical region is between $20~\mathrm{[km]}$ and $30~\mathrm{[km]}$ above sea level, which is a region where a seeker's performance is particularly important.
+The results obtained using Equation \ref{eq:indexAtmosphere} are illustrated in Figure \ref{fig:atmosphericIndexOfRefraction}.
+This approximation provides valuable insight into the altitudes where variations in the index of refraction most significantly affect a seeker's performance.
+As expected, the critical region lies between $20~\mathrm{[km]}$ and $30~\mathrm{[km]}$ above sea level, a range where atmospheric effects play a crucial role in optical tracking.

 \begin{figure}[h!]
     \centering